-- Note ---
+- Note -

-The examples in this section may use CPUs other than the .
+The examples in this section apply to all Arm CPU models that support debugging.
 The process of enabling Arm Development Studio is the same for all Arm CPU models.

 This section contains the following subsections:

 - 4.5.1 Connect Development Studio to the model on page 4-35. - 4.5.2 Mapping memory spaces on page 4-39.